Are you looking for things to do in Montpellier? Then continue reading!

 But that’s not the only museum in Montpellier.
 There are over 10 different museums in the city center alone.

-You can find a complete list of museums and art galleries in Montpellier here.
+You can find a complete list of museums in Montpellier here.

 7. Take a Picnic to Promenade Du Peyrou